RobbieHember/fcgadgets/README.md

 ### nutrient_application.py:
 * Representation of GHG balance responses to aerial applications of Urea
 * Schedule aerial nutrient applications with specified stand selection criteria

+##BC1HA
+The BC1ha toolbox supports raster processing on a 1 hectare regular grid of British Columbia<br>

 ## PROJECT WORKFLOW
 There are four ways to apply **cbrunner** depending on the nature of the desired project.
 Small projects – with fewer than 1,500 combinations of locations or scenarios – can be run from a Jupyter Notebook.
 The work simply involves populating two Excel spreadsheets with the input variables and parameters.
 Bigger projects are scripted in Python and can adopt existing templates for projects that focus on running simulations at point locations, or across scattered polygons, or across continuous regular grids.